makeplane/docs/src/pages/self-hosting/docker-compose.md

 ### Prerequisite

 - Docker installed and running
 - OS with bash scripting enabled (Ubuntu, Linux AMI, macos).
-Windows systems need to have [gitbash](https://git-scm.com/download/win)
+Windows systems need to have {% link href="https://git-scm.com/download/win" target="_blank" %}gitbash{% /link %}
 - User context used must have access to docker services.
 In most cases, use sudo su to switch as root user
 - Use the terminal (or gitbash) window to run all the future steps